EUDAT-B2SAFE/B2SAFE-core/monitoring/irods/README.md

 iRODS probe
 ===========

-Nagios probe for the B2SAFE component iRODS
+Nagios probe for the B2SAFE component iRODS.
+It is implemented as a bash script.

 ## Dependencies

 It requires that the following iRODS packages are available in the environment: http://irods.org/download/ -> iCommands CLI

+## Deployment

+It is possible to just copy the script and the related configuration files to the wanted directory.
+Or to create a rpm package, following the next steps.
+Go to the directory monitoring/packaging.
+Execute the script create_rpm_package.sh.
+Deploy the rpm package.
+By default the script is place in:
+/usr/libexec/argo-monitoring/probes/b2safe/check_irods.sh
+The configuration files in:
+/etc/nagios/plugins/b2safe/irods

 ## Configuration